This information applies to England and Wales.

 You may also want to think about protecting your work from others copying it.
 This is called trademarking and copyrighting.

-There are different ways of running a business too, including:
+There are many ways of running a business too, including:

 Some organisations offer free support to people setting up a business.
 This can include business planning, mentoring, training and co-working spaces.
 These are sometimes called business incubators or accelerator programmes.